Section 44 of the Constitution of Australia: (i) Allegiance to a foreign power

 Compared to other Anglosphere nations, this is an unusual provision.
 Neither the British Parliament nor the US Congress, both of which served as models for the Australian Parliament, forbids dual citizens from holding office.
 Canada and New Zealand similarly have no prohibitions on MPs holding dual citizenship.

 An opinion poll taken in late November to early December 2017 found overall opposition to changing s 44(i) of 49% to 47% (within the margin of error), with 5% undecided.
-An earlier poll by Essential asked whether they thought dual citizens should be allowed to be members of parliament, 41% said yes and 40% said no, with 18% saying they didn’t know.
+An earlier poll by Essential asked whether they thought dual citizens should be allowed to be members of parliament, 41% said yes and 40% said no, with 18% saying they did not know.

-In May 2018, a Newspoll found 51% backed section 44 of the constitution banning dual-citizenship holders, against 38% who didn't.
+In May 2018, a Newspoll found 51% backed section 44 of the constitution banning dual-citizenship holders, against 38% who did not.

 The third arm of s 44(i), "or entitled to the rights or privileges of a subject or a citizen of a foreign power", has never been the subject of a judicial decision.
 However, it was suggested in July 2019 that this could catch at least 26 current members of the parliament, from almost all parties as well as independent.
 They include some who renounced actual foreign citizenship prior to or during the crisis of 2017–18.
 The argument is that some countries provide rights to non-citizens that include important rights ordinarily possessed by citizens—particularly a "right of abode" allowing entry, residence and employment, as well as eligibility to vote and even to sit in the country's parliament.
 The most relevant example is that, in the UK, a citizen of a country in the Commonwealth of Nations counts as a "Commonwealth citizen" (not to be confused with citizenship of the Commonwealth of Australia).